casualuser/compound-angular/README.md

 # Coangular is CompoundJS and AngularJS

-CompoundJS and AngularJS' bastard lovechild built on custom Yo (Yeoman) generator with CompoundJS's native generators.
+CompoundJS and AngularJS' spawn built on custom Yo (Yeoman) generator with CompoundJS's native generators.

 ## Project Setup